andkov/ipdln-2018-hackathon/README.md

 ![part2][part2]

  # Relevent now
-  - Here are the slides for my talk [When Notebooks are not Enough][matrix-talk] at the Matrix Institute colloquium at the University of Victoria on October 31, 2018
+  - Here are the slides for my webinar [Visulizing Logistic Regression][popdatabc-webinar] at the Power of Population Data Science webinar series at PopDatBC on November 1, 2018.

 # How to reproduce
 0. Clone this repository (either via git or from the browswer)